derStephan/shallalistToHost/README.md

 # shallalistToHost
-generate a hosts file from URL-blacklist of shalla.de to redirect domains of selected categories to 127.0.0.1
+Generate a hosts file from URL-blacklist of shalla.de

+Goal is to redirect domains of selected categories to 127.0.0.1 thus these domains are blocked on DNS basis

 language: PHP
 needs cURL and PHAR